absalom-muc/MHI-AC-Ctrl/Troubleshooting.md

 The MQTT path for receiving the status is different from the MQTT path for setting values.
 Re-check that you use the set-path described in [SW-Configuration.md](https://github.com/absalom-muc/MHI-AC-Ctrl/blob/master/SW-Configuration.md#mqtt-status).
 Please pay attention to the case sensitivity.
 ## :fire: Last Vanes up/down status not visible in MHI-AC-Ctrl
 That is no bug, but a restriction because the SPI unfortunately doesn't provide the Vanes status when the IR remote control was used for the last command.
-## :fire: Fan auto not working
-That is no bug, but a restriction because the SPI unfortunately doesn't support 'auto' for the Fan.

 ## :fire: Log shows errors, but it works nevertheless
 With some ACs the SPI connection is fragile because of a different timing.
 However, this does not appear to be critical and is usually not noticed by the user.